blazium-engine/blazium-docs/contributing/workflow/bug_triage_guidelines.rst

    class reference.
 Issues with this label are either for wrong documentation, or are user-reported "bugs" that are actually limitations to be further documented.
    Often paired with *Discussion*.
-Issues related to the ReadTheDocs documentation should be filed on the `godot-docs <https://github.com/godotengine/godot-docs>`_ repository.
+Issues related to the ReadTheDocs documentation should be filed on the `blazium-docs <https://github.com/blazium-engine/blazium-docs>`_ repository.
 -  *Enhancement*: describes a proposed enhancement to an existing functionality.
 -  *Feature proposal*: used for PRs adding new features which do not have a